 The Data Retriever automatically installing the BBS (USGS North American Breeding Bird Survey) dataset

 Data is often messy and needs cleaning and restructuring before it can be effectively used.
 It is often not feasible to modify and redistribute the data due to licensing and other limitations (Editor’s note: see our Open Power System Data case study for more on this).

 We need to make it as easy as possible for contributors to add new datasets.
 For relatively clean datasets this means having a simple, easy-to-work-with metadata standard to describe existing data.
 The description for each dataset is written in a single file which gets read by our plugin infrastructure.

-To describe the structure of simple data, we originally created a YAML-like1 metadata structure.
-When the Data Package2 specs were created by Open Knowledge International, we decided to switch over to using this standard so that others could benefit from the metadata we were creating and so that we could benefit from the standards-based infrastructure3 being created around the specs.
+To describe the structure of simple data, we originally created a YAML-like metadata structure.
+When the Data Package specs were created by Open Knowledge International, we decided to switch over to using this standard so that others could benefit from the metadata we were creating and so that we could benefit from th standards-based infrastructure[^software] being created around the specs.